 “The most enjoyable moments for me are those when I experience how quickly children love to learn, and how important a teacher is in their lives.
 They are so accepting and trusting that it’s a constant reminder for me to be a good example to them.”

 Margaret is the proud mother of two college students, a son at Virginia Tech and a daughter at Harvard.
 Her hobbies include handicrafts, reading, martial arts, traveling, and collecting teapots.

 Ariel Maloof is a double major graduate in German and International Studies from Virginia Commonwealth University (VCU).
 She studied abroad in Vienna, Austria and traveled to Munich, Germany during her German Studies at VCU.
 In her youth, Ms. Maloof experienced Spanish immersion first-hand for six years.

 Ariel has backpacked through Central and South America from Guatemala to Colombia, and has lived in Nicaragua volunteering for the Asociacion de Mujeres del Altiplano (AMA) and the Biosfera Reserve & Retreat.
 Her most recent Spanish adventure during the Winter Break of 2019-20 was in Peru, staying in an indigenous Shipibo community.

 Ariel has worked with children from two through middle school.
-She teaches both Spanish and German at Heartwood Grove and especially enjoys sharing her love of nature, teaching our German nature course and incorporating gardening into all of her classes.
+She has taught both Spanish and German at Heartwood Grove and especially enjoys sharing her love of nature, teaching our German nature course and incorporating gardening into all of her classes.
 During her summer free time, Ariel is an unarmed security guard at music festivals.
 She enjoys biking, gardening, cooking, and soap and candle making.

 His main hobbies are languages, music, travel, and origami.
 Additionally, William was born in Switzerland and grew up as a French heritage speaker.